pairshaped/curlingio-docs/docs/event-management/stages.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

-Stages are your round robins and eventually playoff brackets (coming soon!).
+Stages are your round robins and playoff brackets.

 To get to the stages screen, first click on the name of a league of competition.